greatwall2704/gepa-ii-agent/README.md

 - **Full training and inference-time optimization support.**
 - **Compatible with open, proprietary, or local LLMs.**

-# Contributions
+## Contributions

 We encourage the community and users to help us develop adapters to allow GEPA to be used for optimizing all kinds of systems leveraging textual components.
 Refer to [DSPy/GEPAAdapter](https://github.com/stanfordnlp/dspy/tree/main/dspy/teleprompt/gepa/gepa_utils.py) and [src/gepa/adapters/](src/gepa/adapters/) for example `GEPAAdapter` implementations.
+Please feel free to flag any problems faced as issues.

 ## Reference & Citation